BrightspaceUI/core/components/selection/README.md

 ## Selection Input [d2l-selection-input]

 The `d2l-selection-input` is a required component in selection controls - without it, there wouldn't be anything for the user to select!
+This component must be placed _within_ the selection control.

+If `d2l-selection-input` is placed within a selection control that specifies `selection-single`, then radios will be rendered instead of checkboxes.

 Note: `d2l-list-item` already provides a selection input for selectable list items.
-If `d2l-selection-input` is placed within a selection control that specifies `selection-single`, then radios will be rendered instead of checkboxes.

 <!-- docs: demo live name:d2l-selection-input display:block -->
 ```html